-The Master’s degree program in STEM Education provides a unique experience for students in that it examines STEM education from a research prospective.
-Students who choose the to complete the Master’s degree.will have the opportunity to engage in research in STEM teacher education and learning.
+The Master’s degree program in STEM Education provides a unique experience for students in that it examines STEM education from a research perspective.
+Students who choose the to complete the Master’s degree will have the opportunity to engage in research in STEM teacher education and learning.
 Our faculty are able to provide interesting perspectives on education and are involved in academic research that investigates current issues in STEM education.

 - Master of Arts (M.A.)